vihong/gented/README.md

 # 🚀 GENTED

-<p>Male version fo the French startup mobile app "Vinted".
+<p>Male version of the French startup mobile app "Vinted".
 On Gented, users (mostly male supposedly) may upload second hand accesseries and clothing to sell them.
 They can alos buy items from others users.</p>